lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 ## Fix Involving the Preview Version of `yoteams-deploy`

-The tutorial instructions describe a fix that they say is needed if, after building the app, you cannot find a `./package` folder.
+The tutorial instructions describe a fix that they say is needed if, after building the app, you cannot find a `./package` directory.
+However, since by changing the schema version number, we have successfully created a `manifest.json` file in the `./package` directory, the recommended fix is superfluous.

-The fix tells you to install the preview version of `yoteams-deploy`, but ***do not do this*** because applying this fix, at least in my case, simply causes a different (but more severe) error to be produced:
+If you do install the preview version of `yoteams-deploy`, then, at least in my case, it actually causes a different (but more severe) error:

 ```shell
 $ gulp ngrok-serve